Directory of Sustainable Eco Lodges and Tours

 More highlights on our Dominica Eco Lodges Page.

 The Dominican Republic offers a diverse ecotourism experience, from mountain treks to marine sanctuaries.
-With protected areas covering over 25% of its land, it’s a paradise for travelers seeking sustainable adventures in both lush inland and pristine coastal ecosystems.
+Protected areas cover over 25% of it’s land.
+It’s a paradise for travelers seeking sustainable adventures in both lush inland and pristine coastal ecosystems.

 Eco Activities: whale watching, birdwatching, hiking and canyoning.
 As well as snorkeling, diving, river rafting, and organic farm visits.